mozilla/crlite/README.md

 firestoreProjectId = ctdata
 # But not both.

+# Redis cache server
+RedisHost = 10.10.10.5:6379

 EOF
 ```

+### Redis

+You'll also need to configure your Redis instance with `maxmemory_policy:noeviction`, which is checked
+programmatically and a warning will go to the logs if not set correctly.

-## Populating your disk with CT certificates
+## Populating your storage and Redis with CT certificates

 ```
 ct-fetch -config ~/.ct-fetch.conf